apache/kyuubi/docs/client/rest/rest_api.md

 ### DELETE /batches/${batchId}

-Kill the batch job if it is still running.
+Kill the batch if it is still running.

 #### Request Parameters